SergeySc/typescript-quick-start/README.md

 ## typescript-quick-start

-A simple template to kick off your typescript project.
+A simple template to kick off your Node typescript project.